Model-Based Approaches to Channel Charting: Estimating the Coordinates and

 \subsubsection{Estimating $\rho$ Using MUSIC}

 Here we use the same concept for estimating $\rho$ as in estimating $\theta$.
 The only difference is that we use MUSIC to leverage the phase difference between subsequent subcarriers.
-As one can see from Figure~\ref{fig24}, as the ray travels, the phases of the subcarriers keep changing each with rate according to their frequencies.
-If the subcarriers have a spacing of $\Delta f$ and we have $N_s$ subcarriers, their phase relation with distance is given as
+As one can see from Fig.~\ref{fig24}, as the ray travels, the phases of the subcarriers keep changing each with rate according to their frequencies.
+If the subcarriers have a spacing of $\Delta\! f$ and we have $N_S$ subcarriers, their phase relation with distance is given as

 where $\rho$ is the distance and $c$ is the speed of light.
 The vector ${\bf B}(\rho)$ will be used exactly as we used the steering vector ${\bf A}(\theta)$ in estimating $\theta$.
 The procedure is explained in Algorithm~\ref{alg:cap2}.
+Note that in Algorithm~\ref{alg:cap2}, PMF($\rho$) is a PMF within a scale of constant.
 We call the combination of using MUSIC to estimate $\theta$ and using MUSIC to estimate $\rho$ the MUSIC/MUSIC (MM) algorithm.
-Note that in Algorithm~\ref{alg:cap2}, PMF($\rho$) is a PMF within a scale of constant.
+A flowchart for this algorithm is given in Fig.~\ref{fig25}.
+In this flowchart, $N_{NS}$ is the number of noise subspace eigenvectors, i.e., $N_{NS}$ eigenvectors are selected for noise subspace.

 In Sec.~\ref{ch:4} we will present the performance of the MM algorithm separately than the others, as it requires multiple subcarriers.
 For this reason, we cannot compare fairly with the other algorithms, but we will show the performance with different numbers of antennas and subcarriers.
 We came up with this algorithm within the context of channel charting.
-After calculating our results with it, we became aware that a related algorithm was proposed in a different context \cite{b6}.
-We will discuss our implementation of this algorithm against our MM algorithm in Sec.~\ref{sec:JM}.
+After calculating our results with it, we became aware that a related algorithm was proposed in a different context \cite{b6}. \ifCLASSOPTIONonecolumn